Raceway Track Facts

 - The Raceway owns 1,600 acres in the beautiful Sonoma Valley, 900 of which is used for daily racing activities.

 - The raceway uses more than eight miles of temporary fencing during its annual NASCAR Sprint Cup event.
-More than nine and a half million cubic yards of dirt were moved on the Infineon Raceway property during the $50-million Modernization Plan from 2000-2002.
+More than nine and a half million cubic yards of dirt were moved on the Sonoma Raceway property during the $50-million Modernization Plan from 2000-2002.

 - The hillside terrace seats at Turns 2-4, 7 and 8a-9 have used a total of 140,000 concrete blocks.
 At 18-inches long each, that is almost 40 miles of blocks.